 We invite you to join our NSS Beth El Family for a spiritually deep High Holiday experience.
 Let the Year Begin with all it’s Blessings.

-We want to celebrate the High Holy Days with all of our community in an age-appropriate and engaging way.
-We are pleased to offer Children’s Services in our two locations: at NSS Beth El, 1175 Sheridan Road, Highland Park, and at the Highland Park High School, 433 Vine Avenue, Highland Park.
+North Suburban Synagogue Beth El wants to celebrate the High Holidays with all of our community in an age-appropriate and engaging way.
+We are pleased to offer Children’s High Holiday Services led by dynamic, engaging teachers at our two locations – at NSS Beth El at 1175 Sheridan Road, and at Highland Park High School at 433 Vine Avenue in Highland Park.
 There are several factors that may determine which location you are interested in, and we hope you feel free to contact us to determine what makes sense for your family.
-On the first day of Rosh Hashanah, children’s programming is available at both locations.
-On the second day of Rosh Hashanah and on Yom Kippur all programs are at Beth El.

 At the NSS Beth El Location, we offer:

-*Families attending services at Highland Park High School can also register for the Pres-School and Young Family Services at NSS Beth El.
-At our Pre-School Family Service, space is limited and we require pre-registration.
+*Families attending services at Highland Park High School may also register for the following at the synagogue location: 2nd Day Rosh HaShana Family Service and Yom Kippur Family Neilah Service.
+Space for all family services is limited and we require pre-registration.